poult-lab/daily-word/english_words_ learning.md

 [adv]  Crucially, in contrast to ResNets, we never combine features through summation before they are passed into a layer; instead, we combine features by concatenating them.

 "to a crucial degree"

-16.critical [ˈkrɪtɪkl]

-[adj] a critical comment/report.

-"expressing **disapproval** of sb/sth and saying what you think is bad about them"

-[adj] a critical factor in the election campaign.

-"extremely important because a future situation will be affected by it" -crucial-